Burnout Therapy & Coaching for Professionals in Ontario

 This is not general stress counselling.

 Many professionals already understand their thoughts and emotions.
-The difficulty is continuing to function while carrying decisions, expectations, and other people’s well-being.
+The difficulty is continuing to function while carrying decisions, expectations, and others.

 In our work we focus on: